gyroidos/gyroidos.github.io/_docs/operate/rattestation.md

 ## Software TPM Setup

-As previously mentioned, the attestation requires a TMP module, which we will emulate using a software TMP.
+As previously mentioned, the attestation requires a TPM module, which we will emulate using a software TPM.
-Detailed instructions are available [in the deploy/qemu section](../deploy/qemu#use-tpm-emulation).
+Detailed instructions are available [in the deploy/qemu section](/deploy/qemu#use-tpm-emulation).

 ## QEMU

-Install the required packages and create a container following [the QEMU setup instructions](../deploy/qemu).
+Install the required packages and create a container following [the QEMU setup instructions](/deploy/qemu).
 Afterward, start QEMU with the following command.

 ```